 That seems logical.
 As a personal finance guy, my hope is that logic, not emotion, is at the center of these decisions.

 I've written about the peril of letting your emotions drive your investment decisions.
 This is no different.
-In fact, from a monetary perspective, there's probably no bigger "investment" decision for most Americans than how and where they choose to earn their livelihood.
-I know -- leaving your emotions on the sideline is much easier said than done but, given all that is at stake, it's critical.
+From a monetary perspective, there's probably no bigger "investment" decision for most Americans than how and where they earn their livelihood.
+I know -- leaving your emotions on the sideline is much easier said than done, but given all that is at stake, it's critical.

 Should you find yourself yearning to join the Great Resignation/Calibration crowd, here are six financial factors to build into your thoughtful calculus.

-- Time off.
-The ability to recharge your batteries, enjoy friends and family, and jet or drive off to see the world (or your part of it) knowing that your paycheck will not be impacted is a beautiful thing.
+The ability to recharge your batteries, enjoy friends and family, and jet or drive off to see the world (or your part of it) -- knowing that your paycheck will not be impacted -- is a beautiful thing.
 Sometimes, time off accrues with time in a position, so don't lose sight of this valuable benefit.
 According to the Bureau of Labor Statistics, the average U.S. employee with one year of service receives 10 days of paid time off.